-Market risk is defined as the risk that the value of the Group's assets, liabilities, income or costs might vary due to changes in the value of financial market prices.
-This includes interest rates, foreign exchange rates, credit spreads and equities.
+Market risk is defined as the risk that the value of earnings or capital is altered through the movement of market rates which includes movements in interest rates, foreign exchange rates, credit spreads and equities.
+The Group has no trading book exposures.

-Market risk arises in the following ways:
+Market risk arises in the following ways in the Group: